 As with a lot of Roman gods in Roman religion, Diana has a counterpart in Greek mythology.
 This is the Greek goddess Artemis.
 Artemis is generally known as the goddess of the hunt and wild animals.
 So at first sight, the similarities are already quite evident.

-But, are Artemis and Diana the same?
-They are, to a very large extent.
-Amongst others, they share their lineage in the family of gods, their virginity, their prowess as huntresses, and even their roles in similar myths.
+They share their lineage in the family of gods, their virginity, their prowess as huntresses, and even their roles in similar myths.
 But then again, they also have a ton of differences.

-The main difference between Artemis and Diana is that the Greek Goddess Artemis is the goddess of wild, hunt, and young girls.
+The main difference between Artemis and Diana is that the Greek Goddess Artemis is the goddess of wild, hunting, and young girls.
 Artemis was born to Leto and Zeus.
-On the other hand, our Roman goddess is considered to be the goddess of the wild, the moon, the (path to) the underworld, and related to virgins.
+On the other hand, the Roman goddess is considered to be the goddess of the wild, the moon, the (path to) the underworld, and related to virgins.

 Another difference is, of course, their name.
 But more specifically, what their names mean.
 The fact that the Roman version is called Diana explicitly links her to the sky and the moon.
 On the other hand, Artemis means butcher.
 So the Greek counterpart of Diana was definitely closer related to the hunt and the wild.